Guillaume V of Luxembourg: Hereditary Grand Duke

-He previously served as the Lieutenant Representative (Regent) for his father, Grand Duke Henri, from 8 October 2024, until his accession to the throne.

 Marriage and fatherhood

 On interviews for his 30th birthday, he stated that he was in a relationship with a "dear miss" that had been going strong for more than a year but needed more time to evaluate their possible future.
 On 26 April 2012, the court announced the engagement of the Hereditary Grand Duke to the Belgian Countess Stéphanie de Lannoy.
 The civil wedding took place on 19 October 2012; the religious wedding took place on 20 October 2012, at the Notre-Dame Cathedral.
+In 2026, the wedding resurfaced in the controversy involving the relationship of Mette-Marit, Crown Princess of Norway, and Jeffrey Epstein, after media reports highlighted a remark in which Mette-Marit told Epstein that the wedding was boring her to death.

 Guillaume and Stéphanie have two sons, who are first and second in the line of succession to the throne of Luxembourg: